Beginning before the student turns age 14 and annually thereafter, transition needs are discussed at the student’s

 Transition Related Activities for Individual Needs (TRAIN)

 A community based vocational training option for 12+ students who have not had an opportunity to participate in a traditional community based vocational education.
 The students must have earned the required academic credit needed for graduation to participate in TRAIN.
 Students will be exposed to public transportation as part of the vocational training.
 The VAC and VAC Job Coach will teach the students how to utilize the public transportation system and assist in job coaching with marketable skills, Unique Creations and individualized goals in the vocational/functional areas while participating in TRAIN.

 Project SEARCH Programs

 Project SEARCH is a one year, high school transition program for students with disabilities which provides total immersion training internships in a host of businesses to teach real-life work experiences with training in employability and independent living skills.
 The program demonstrates a collaborative approach that brings the school district, employers, community resource provider and rehabilitation services together in unique ways to create a productive and comprehensive transition experience for students.
-The Garland Independent School District Project SEARCH partners are Atlas Copco Drilling Solutions, Baylor Medical Center at Garland, Department of Rehabilitative Services and Quest Employment Services.
+The Garland Independent School District Project SEARCH partners are Epiroc Drilling Solutions LLC and the Department of Rehabilitative Services and Quest Employment Services.